valyakin/new-obyteorg/docroot/user/pages/03.platform/12.autonomous-agents/default.md

 Unlike blockchains, there are no miners or other intermediaries on DAG, therefore there is no room for miner manipulation.
 One doesn't need to bother about front-running or censorship by miners.
 Therefore, dApps running on a DAG are safer than dApps on blockchain.

 ## How Autonomous Agents work
 Autonomous Agents are similar to vending machines.
-One sends a transaction with some money and data to an AA and expects a response: some other monetary token and some data permanently recorded on the DAG - similar to inserting coins into a vending machine, entering the number of the desired drink on a keypad, and getting the drink in response.
+One sends a transaction with some money and data to an AA and expects a response: some other monetary token and some data permanently recorded on the DAG - similar to inserting coins into a vending machine, entering the number of the desired drink on a keypad, and getting the drink in response. [image that features a vending machine]

 ## Agents, not contracts
 Autonomous Agents exist on equal terms with human actors: they are _endpoints_ of interactions.
 Contracts, on the other hand, exist _between_ humans or human-managed organizations, contracts _are_ interactions. [image: a network of interconnected nodes, most of them are humans, some are AAs]